limbernie/freed/README.md

 [2023-12-08T03:53:28Z] Result in file "facebook.com.insane.html"
 ```

-The result is sorted in descending order (latest to earliest) by the domain creation date/time.
+The result is sorted in descending order (youngest to oldest) by the domain creation date/time.

 RR stands for Registrar, and is shown as the Registrar's URL, if any, from WHOIS.